Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

 Many algorithms require computing some global properties, e.g., normalisation constants.
 This is supported in Raphtory by using accumulators.
 The function defining the algorithmic step for both the {s}`step()` and {s}`iterate()` method can optionally take a second {scaladoc}`com.raphtory.algorithms.api.GraphState` argument.
-Before we can use the global state, we first have to define some accumulators using the {s}`GraphPerspective.setGlobalState()` method.
+Before we can use the global state, we first have to define some accumulators using the {scaladoc}`com.raphtory.algorithms.api.GraphPerspective.setGlobalState()` method.
 The {scaladoc}`com.raphtory.algorithms.api.Accumulator` class has a {s}`+=` operator to add new values to the accumulator and a {s}`value` attribute for accessing the last computed value.